 Shares Available.
-Upon approval of the amended and restated 2015 Plan, and subject to adjustment for certain corporate events, including mergers and stock splits (see "Adjustments upon Changes in Capitalization" below), the maximum number of shares of our common stock authorized for issuance under the 2015 Plan, is 3,441,267 shares of our common stock.
-Any shares of our common stock that are subject to stock options or stock appreciation rights granted under the 2015 Plan shall be counted against this limit as one (1) share of our common stock for every one (1) share of our common stock appreciation rights shall be counted against this limit as 1.34 shares of our common stock for every one (1) share of our common stock granted.

-Shares of our common stock issued under awards granted under the 2015 Plan in assumption of or in substitution or exchange for awards previously granted by a company acquired by us or a subsidiary or parent of ours, or with which we or a subsidiary or parent combine ("Substitute Awards"), will not reduce the shares available for grant under the 2015 Plan.
-In addition, if a company acquired by us or a subsidiary or parent of ours, or with which we or a subsidiary or parent combine, has shares remaining available under a plan approved by its stockholders and not adopted in contemplation of such acquisition or combination, the available shares (as adjusted, to the extent appropriate, using the exchange ratio or other adjustment or valuation ratio of formula applied to determine the consideration payable to stockholders in the acquisition or combination) may be used for awards under the 2015 Plan and will not reduce the shares available for grant; provided that awards using such available shares shall not be made after the date awards or grants could have been made under the pre-existing plan, absent the acquisition or combination, and shall only be made to individuals who were not our employees or directors prior to the acquisition or combination.
+Upon approval of the amended 2015 Plan, and subject to adjustment for certain corporate events, including mergers and stock splits (see "Adjustments upon Changes in Capitalization" below), the maximum number of shares of our common stock authorized for issuance under the 2015 Plan, is 6,941,267 shares of our common stock.
+Any shares of our common stock that are subject to stock options or stock appreciation rights ("SARs") granted under the 2015 Plan shall be counted against this limit as one (1) share of our common stock for every one (1) share of our common stock granted, any shares of our common stock that are subject to awards other than stock options or stock appreciation rights shall be counted against this limit as 1.34 shares of our common stock for every one (1) share of our common stock granted.
+Shares of our common stock issued under awards granted under the 2015 Plan in assumption of or in substitution or exchange for awards previously granted by a company acquired by us or a subsidiary or parent combine ("Substitute Awards"), will not reduce the shares available for grant under the 2015 Plan.
+In addition, if a company acquired by us or a subsidiary or parent of ours, or with which we or a subsidiary or parent combine ("Substitute Awards"), will not reduce the shares available for grant under the 2015 Plan.
+In addition, if a company acquired by us or a subsidiary or parent of ours, or with which we or a subsidiary or parent combine ("Substitute Awards"), will not reduce the shares available for grant under the 2015 Plan.
+In addition, if a company acquired by us or a subsidiary or parent of ours, or with which we or a subsidiary or parent combine (as adjusted, to the extent appropriate, using the exchange ratio or other adjustment or valuation ratio of formula applied to determine the consideration payable to stockholders in the acquisition or combination) may be used for awards under the 2015 Plan and will not reduce the shares available for grant; provided that awards using such